unphased/code-nodes/README.md

 - `result_lines` is returned as a newline-delimited string, assembled from the `result_lines` list you manage inside the script.
-If you leave the list empty, the node auto-populates it either by splitting `result` (when `split_lines` is enabled) or by stringifying each element when `result` is a list/tuple.
+If you leave the list empty, the node auto-populates it either by splitting `result` (when `split_lines` is enabled) or by formatting each element of a list/tuple result so that nested lists become comma-delimited strings (e.g., `['a', 'b'] → "a, b"`).
   Treat `result_lines` inside Python as a list; the node converts it to text when emitting.
 - `stdout` captures anything printed by the script.